mpieva/quicksand-build/README.md

 ```

 ## Profiles
-Besides the **Singularity** profile the pipeline provides two additional profiles that provide an alternative way to run the pipeline - Conda and Docker
+Besides the **Default** singularity profile the pipeline provides two additional profiles that provide an alternative way to run the pipeline - Conda and Docker

 ### Conda
 **Requirements**\